fanglingsu/vimb/man.md

 : Open hint's location in the current window.

 ;t
-: Open hint's location in a new window.
+: Open hint's location in a new tab.

 ;s
 : Saves the hint's destination under the configured 'download-path'.